ClaraR93/paddle-adventures/README.md

 - Directly below in the 'What We Do' section, another full width background image is featured with a translucent background of #82a0aa placed over it.
 (This colour also matches the social media links below, when hovered over).
 The text container colour is a dark shade of gray, #4B4A54, which is also used across all pages to box off information, keeping to a consistent theme colour.

 - The information featured gives the user a brief overview of what the website provides and a link (represented with a font-awesome icon of a globe), to the sign up page as well.
-When hovered over, the globe changes from white to black to signify to the user where to click.
+When hovered over, the globe and text changes from white to black to signify to the user where to click.

 *About Page:*

 - The about page consists of two summaries that lets the user know the benefits of paddling in France, and travel information.
 'Getting there' includes a link to an external page for users to book a Ferry crossing.
 This helps the user with travel and booking logistics.
-The link is represented as a font-awesome icon of a ship, which when hovered over, changes from white to black.
+The link is represented as a font-awesome icon of a ship, which when hovered over with the adjacent text description, changes from white to black.

 - Two appealing images are featured adjacent to each summary, giving the user a visual idea of what to expect on a kayaking holiday.